 The best promotion, however, often comes from outside of Facebook; specifically, on other websites.
 Once you’ve set up a competition, try and get it promoted by bloggers and sites related to the prize you’re giving away.
 You might need to offer an incentive (perhaps a discount code or something similar) but the link they provide will be an invaluable source of traffic and should hopefully help build you a long-term audience.

 Oh, and don’t be tempted to submit your competition to competition listing sites.
 This’ll lead to an influx of ‘compers’ only interested in entering your competition and unliking your page after it’s over.
 They present no value and should be avoided!

 Have a plan for when the competition is over

 One of the biggest mistakes people running a competition make is not having a plan to capitalise on the increased following they’ve garnered.
 Once a competition is over, the winner is announced and the dust has settled – nothing.
 This leads to people who liked the page because of the competition unliking the page and the brand falling back to square one.

 Always have a post-competition plan.
 This could be another competition to give the losers of the previous competition a slither of hope a brand new campaign of blog content to keep new followers checking back on your page.
 Either way, you need to engage your new audience quickly, or risk them leaving your page en masse!

-Need help running a successful business?
+Need help running a successful business and boost engagement?
 Plan a Project With Us

 Article source: http://www.dzone.com/articles/handy-guide-running-successful